wh1992v/ggp-rl/README.md

 More Details, please refer to https://arxiv.org/abs/1802.05944

-All these players should be integreted to GGP_Base project to run, more information, please see https://github.com/ggp-org/ggp-base
+All these players should be integrated to GGP_Base project to run, more information, please see https://github.com/ggp-org/ggp-base

 More comments of source code to assist reading will be updated sooner